Fileshare Token

 Database Key

-The database key for a fileshare token is [iss, t, sub]
+The database key for a fileshare token is [t, sub, aud]

-Purpose: This key ensures that a user can only have one active fileshare for a given file.
+Purpose: This key ensures that only one active fileshare exists per (file, recipient) pair.
 The key components are:

-iss: Issuer identity (who is sharing)t: Token type (FSHR)sub: Subject (the file being shared)
+t: Token type (FSHR)sub: Subject (the file being shared)aud: Audience (the recipient)

 Example: